TexasInstruments/edgeai-tidl-tools/scripts/osrt_model_tools/onnx_tools/tidl-onnx-model-optimizer/DEVELOP.md

 Make the following changes in the file `tidl_onnx_model_optimizer/optimize.py`

 ### Control Flag
 You will require a new flag for enable/disbale control over your optimization.
-For that purpose you have to change the dict returned in the function `get_optimizers`.
+For that purpose you have to change the dict returned in the function `get_optimizers` to have a new entry `'abc'`.
 You can make the default value here True/False as per your need.

 ### Call to implemented function
 Finally you need to change the dict variable `opt_ops` if you have added a new .py file.